 My trap is a sleek 5″ x 1.5″ which makes it easy to place in nano tanks.
 These are great for fish clubs to purchase and lend out when needed.

-Shipping will be combined on multiple products if possible, and you will receive a partial refund.
 Most of my products are made to order and BY HAND!
-Please allow a week for fabrication time (longer for Octo Lids™) Shipping prices listed are to the contiguous U.S. Please contact us if you live elsewhere and want a shipping quote.
+Please allow 10 days for fabrication time (longer for Octo Lids™) Shipping prices listed are to the contiguous U.S. Please contact us if you live elsewhere and want a shipping quote.

 - Place one black end cap on the main tube.